Greek bailout review in October to pave way for debt talks

 "The first review is an issue where you negotiate," an EU official involved in the preparations for the meeting of the euro zone ministers said, speaking on condition of anonymity.

-"If you look at the development of Memorandum of Understanding in the first programme, in the second programme -- it is a living thing, which changes in its content as a consequence of each and every review," the official said.
+"If you look at the development of Memorandum of Understanding in the first program, in the second program -- it is a living thing, which changes in its content as a consequence of each and every review," the official said.

 "The same will hold true this time, and will reflect the interactions of the Greek authorities with the institutions representing the creditors," he said.